Data Science Python Interview Question Walkthrough

 Check out more Python interview questions here that are being asked in Data Science Interviews at top companies like Amazon, Google, Microsoft, etc.

 This is it, we have successfully written the solution for this interview question ‘Health Inspections Per Street’ from the City of San Francisco.
 The use of the Python programming language allowed us to write the entire solution in just a few lines of code but probably the most difficult part was coming up with the general approach.
 In particular, it was crucial to think of all the possible variations of how the address string can look like.
 This is frequently a case when extracting information from a string, especially from an address, that we first need to carefully examine the data and try to catch as many edge cases as possible, then also figure out how to cover all of them in our code.

 However, remember that in an interview, we’re usually not given the exact data, only the column names, data types and maybe a few examples like in this case.
 That’s why, to solve the question, we need to rely on some assumptions and while it’s completely fine to assume things, it’s absolutely crucial to communicate clearly with the interviewer and make them aware whenever you make any assumptions.
 Communication with the interviewer is also a key when writing the code, it’s a good practice to explain the steps while you code them and to talk about the most important functions that you’re using - in this way you’re not only showing the interviewer that you can solve the task, but also and more importantly that you master the programming language in general.

 And lastly, don’t forget to stick to the framework for solving any data science problems, it will make your interviews and your life much easier.
 Once again, you start by examining and understanding the data, you then formulate your approach - the few general steps required to solve the problem.
 Finally and based on these two, you can write your code step by step.

-Also, check out our previous post on Python Interview Questions for Data Scientist Position to find questions that are targeted towards beginners or someone who is looking for more challenging tasks.
+Also, check out our post on Python Data Science Interview Questions to find questions that are targeted towards beginners or someone who is looking for more challenging tasks.